klarm/KMCard/README.md

 - adoption as a whole page
 	- step 0: Add RVCardView to your page
 	- step 1: Set page data for RVCardView
-	- step 2: call reload of RVCardView
+	- step 2: Call reload of RVCardView

 - adoption as independent UI component or combination of them
 	- step 0: Call buildRVView of RVSkinParser when you use independent UI component